yaroverg/LaxChat/README.md

 # Lax - a Slack clone ![ci badge](https://github.com/yaroverg/LaxChat/actions/workflows/github-ci.yml/badge.svg)

 ## Cloud
-This app is in the cloud at https://laxchat.herokuapp.com/.
+This app used to be in the cloud at https://laxchat.herokuapp.com/.

 ## Requirements